Azure/azure-quickstart-templates/azure-governance-cloudwise/README.md

 <a name="prereqs"></a>
 ## Prerequisites
 * Azure Subscription - if you want to test drive individual ISV products, please check out the [Azure Marketplace Test Drive Program ](https://azure.microsoft.com/en-us/marketplace/test-drives/)
-* Azure user account with Service Admin Role
+* Azure user account with <span style="color:red;"> **Service Admin Role** </span>.
+This is required for creating an AD applicaition as well as a RunAs Service Role.
 * Azure Marketplace Deployment Agreements - VM Images from Azure marketplace need a registered Azure credit card for deployments to be successful.
 We understand that some customers (especially EA and internal MS customers) may not have this configured leading to failed deployments.
 * Operations Management Suite Account (Free Sign Up – No credit card required.
 Sign up for your free OMS account [here](https://www.microsoft.com/en-us/cloud-platform/operations-management-suite))
 <br/> &nbsp;&nbsp;&nbsp;&nbsp; ![](images/CreateOMSWorkspace.png))
 * Create an Automation account with RunAs Service principal.
-Note down the resourceGroup and the AutomationAccount name
+Unfortunately ARM templates don't allow for creating AD service principals as yet.
+So this step is currently a manual pre-requisite
+    * Refer the blog https://azure.microsoft.com/en-us/documentation/articles/automation-sec-configure-azure-runas-account/ for the steps.
+    * Creation of ServicePrincipal has a propensity to fail randomly.
+A basic verification whether it was successfully created is <span style="color:red;"> **mandatory** </span>
 * Capture your OMS Workspace details
 <br/> &nbsp;&nbsp;&nbsp;&nbsp; ![](images/CaptureWorkspaceInformation.png)